rnd7/awsm/README.md

 I was thinking of something to create microtonal soundscapes, sustained clusters and evil bass sounds.
 That seems to me to be a suitable area of application for this form of synthesis.

 Expect *AWSM* to work like a polyphonic drone synth.
 Therefore, although that is configurable, voices are sustained per default.

+Every single note that is played can be controlled individually.
+A Voice is accessible throughout its entire life cycle.
+The waveform and parameters of each Voice are independently configurable.
+The principle of having a discrete parametric preset as template for a voice is softened.
+Voices float and evolve.

 There is no filter section.
 For a similar effect you might want to try fiddling with the exponent settings or try moving around the WaveSplineNodes.